PROJECT-TRAIN/LSE-Health-UVigo/README.md

     - The end_timestamp for a sign is set as soon as the parameters hand configuration, palm orientation and movement and/or location start to change to a transition to the next sign.
     - As far as possible, transitions are not included in the annotated intervals.
     - A star ‘*’ prefix indicate that there’s slight drift from normal realization or that there's a OOV sign very similar visually.
 The reasons can be linguistic (MAN, LOC, MPH, LAX) or not linguistic (SHO, OCC, OUT, SIM)
-    - It is important to highlight the annotation of the plurals.
-In Spanish sign Language, plurals use to be performed by sign repetition.
-Annotations for plurals are coded as a single interval comprising all the concatenated repetitions.
-If there are two annotated signs of the same class_sign very close to each other it means that there’s another sign in the middle (not belonging to the annotated set).
-Plurals are usually marked as a morphology variation (MPH).
+    - Annotations for plurals are coded as a single interval comprising all the concatenated repetitions.
+Distributed plurals are usually marked as a morphology variation (MPH).
 The only special case corresponds to the glosses PERSON and its plural PERSON(M-RE), that are coded with different glosses-classes because the second repetition use to be smaller and relaxed, as a rebound without changing the hand configuration.

 - **For Translation**: The general criterion for segmentation (performed by a professional interpreter involved also in the recordings) was to adapt the text in OL (oral language) to resemble as closely as possible the signed LSE (Spanish Sign Language) and to segment complete phrases, or smaller particles if it results in more semantically coherent segments.
 Additionally, due to discursive and grammatical differences between OL and LSE, 8 specific types of annotations were defined and marked in brackets:
     - If the text in OL has a visual but not literal correspondence in LSE, it will be marked with the code "V" (visual) in brackets [V:original text].